We Tried 5 Different Ways to Make Green Beer, and Here’s What We Found

 The first thing we found is that it’s easiest to start with a light beer.
 Although it’s certainly possible to make green Guinness, you’ll need a lot less dye if you use a lighter beer.
 So that’s what we used for each of our test beers.
 Green food dye is an obvious choice, but we wanted to find out how to make green beer without food coloring, too.
 See what we added to each beer and start making your St. Patty’s Day plans now!

 The most obvious choice for making green beer is plain ol’ food coloring.
+Making your own green beer with food coloring certainly is easy!
 Because we started with light beer, we only needed a few drops per glass.
 The darker the beer, the more food dye you’ll need—potentially risking turning your teeth green as you drink.
 We didn’t add much dye, so this batch tasted like a regular beer and is definitely party-approved.

 This version was definitely our favorite.
 We poured the beer into the glass then stirred it with a green rock candy stick.
 It started turning green as fast as the rock candy dissolved.
 Rock candy is dyed sugar, so it didn’t change the flavor of our beer at all.
-Set out a bucket of rock candy sticks on the drink bar at your St. Patrick’s Day shindig and let guests stir in their own.
+Set out a bucket of rock candy sticks on the drink bar at your St. Patrick’s Day shindig and let guests stir in their own to make green beer.

 Matcha Green Tea

-This method wasn’t the best thing we’ve ever tasted, but it wasn’t horrible either.
+This green beer recipe wasn’t the best thing we’ve ever tasted, but it wasn’t horrible either.
 We added matcha green tea powder to the beer.
 There was a definite health food taste, but we didn’t spit it out.
 This one was fun to try, but we won’t be serving it to party guests anytime soon.

 Sour Apple Skittles